 I qualified as a Physiotherapist in 2006 and became a specialist in Musculoskeletal Physiotherapy, completing my Masters in UCD in 2012.

 I became a Women’s Health specialist Physio in 2015 but like most things in life, until you experience it for yourself you never fully understand how much your body changes after having a child.
+As busy Mums, our own health and wellbeing often moves to the bottom of the priority list – we suffer in silence with common pelvic symptoms, thinking this is our new normal.
+I advocate for women’s health, in the hope I can help to educate and empower women to live a life without limitations.

 I regularly attend professional courses and conferences to keep up with the current evidence-based management of Women’s Health issues.
 Thankfully, there is very strong evidence for the efficacy of Physiotherapy for treatment of the pelvic floor – it really does work!